KillRoy Was Here: Post-production

 In April 2020, Smith revealed that the tone and style of KillRoy Was Here were inspired by Creepshow (1982), another comedy horror anthology film.
 Robert Kurtzman designed the titular character, describing it as a "long-nosed monster".
 Simon Taufique was revealed to have composed the score for the film.
 By April 2022, Jason Mewes and Ralph Garman were confirmed to appear in the film.

 Release

-KillRoy Was Here was released via NFT minting platform Legendao as 5,555 exclusive tokens on July 12, 2022.
 In February 2020, before the COVID-19 lockdowns, the film was set for a 2020 theatrical release.
 In July 2020, during San Diego Comic-Con@Home, Smith indicated that the theatrical release had been pushed back to 2021.
 In April 2021, it was announced that the film would be released exclusively as a non-fungible token (NFT).
 The film's distribution rights were set to be auctioned off in May 2022 at Jay and Silent Bob's Crypto Studio.
-The film was publicly screened in full for the first time on November 30, 2022 at Smodcastle Cinemas in Atlantic Highlands, NJ.
-The screening concluded night one of the 1st annual Smodcastle Film Festival.
+KillRoy Was Here was ultimately released via NFT minting platform Legendao as 5,555 exclusive tokens on July 12, 2022.